-3 Simple Methods To Stop Your Puppy From Biting
+3 Simple Ways To Stop Your Puppy From Biting

 If you’ve recently adopted a puppy one of the first things you’re going to ask yourself is “Why is he biting so much?”
 Well either that or what in the hell have I gotten myself into.